newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-agency-license.md

 ## Application Requirements
 - Copy of your `Certificate of Formation|certificate-formation`
-- Name and address of all the business owners
+- Names and addresses for all the business owners
 - Two trade name options for your agency
 - Passport photo and personal information for the `qualifying applicant|qualifying-applicant`
 - Investigative worked history for the qualifying applicant, completed by their former employer